 The Bachelor of Arts degree in Family and Child Studies prepares students for careers working with youth and families in various settings.
 A major in Family and Child Studies may be for you if you answer yes to any of the following questions:

 Graduates from the program work in a variety of human service settings.
 These include family and community services; youth service organizations; health care settings; juvenile and adult corrections; family courts system; long term care facilities; and early childhood, elementary, and parent education programs.
+This program prepares students for the nationally recognized Child Life Certification from the Child Life Certifying Commission (CLCC).
 This degree also provides students with the educational background they need to pursue graduate study in a variety of areas.

 The Family Services concentration emphasizes the study of the family.
 Students learn about family development, relationships, dynamics, functioning, health, and resource management.
 They examine the various cultural, community, and socioeconomic contexts in which families function and study interventions used to support families.
 The concentration combines family research and theory with application in a variety of human services organizations and community agencies.